Search Space Contraction in Canonical Labeling of Graphs: Introduction

-We will produce results and performance tables using fragments of the huge catalogue of benchmark graphs for canonical labeling and automorphism group computation compiled by Junttila and Kaski \cite{JunttilaK07}.
-In order to give an anticipation of our results and a final account on our motivations, we report some experiments, taken from Tables \ref{t:res} and \ref{t:res2} and executed on an Apple Mac Pro with 2 Quad Core processors at 2.8 GHz: \begin{compactitem} \item[-] \textsf{pp-16-9} is a $(546\textrm{ vertices},4641\textrm{ edges})$ graph associated to one of the known projective planes of order $16$ (see \cite{RoylePlanes}): \emph{bliss}, which is considerably faster than \emph{nauty} on this graph, takes approximately one hour to canonize it, traversing more than $300$ million nodes of the search tree, which has depth $6$; \emph{Traces} reduces the depth of the search tree down to $3$ and traverses $187$ nodes, only, in $0.39$ seconds; the time spent in group computation is in this case negligible; the size of the automorphism group of the graph is $921,600$; \item[-] \textsf{had-100} is a $(400,20200)$ graph associated to a $100\times100$ Hadamard matrix (see \cite{HadaSloane}): \emph{bliss} takes $4.23$ seconds to canonize \textsf{had-100}, traversing more than $50,000$ nodes of the search tree, which has depth $5$; \emph{Traces} reduces the depth of the search tree down to $2$ and traverses $725$ nodes in $3,20$ seconds; the time spent in group computation is in this case negligible, too; the size of the automorphism group of the graph is $400$; \item[-] while canonizing a complete graph, \emph{Traces} spends almost all the time in group computation; \item[-] the sequence of graphs \textsf{mz-aug2-2x} derives from Miyazaki's construction; \emph{bliss} traverses more than $1$ million nodes to canonize \textsf{mz-aug2-18} (a $(432,684)$ graph), more than $4$ million nodes to canonize \textsf{mz-aug2-20} (a $(480,760)$ graph), more than $16$ million nodes to canonize \textsf{mz-aug2-22} (a $(528,836)$ graph), and so on.
-On its hand, \emph{Traces} traverses $145$ nodes to canonize \textsf{mz-aug2-18}, $161$ nodes to canonize \textsf{mz-aug2-20}, $177$ nodes to canonize \textsf{mz-aug2-22}, a linear sequence. \end{compactitem} These are prototypical cases.
-They show that the difference in performance between \emph{Traces} and other tools for canonical labeling of graphs is located in the ability to prune the search space.
-When, as in the first case, the ratio between sizes of the search spaces is substantial, then \emph{Traces} runs much faster than other tools; otherwise, their timings are comparable, modulo the time spent in the group-related computations. \emph{Traces} is slower than other tools when the associated search spaces are very small, usually when the input graph has a low degree of regularity or a high degree of symmetry.
-Even better results will be shown in the case of automorphism group computation instead of canonical labeling.
+We produce performance tables using the huge catalogue of benchmark graphs for canonical labeling and automorphism group computation compiled by Junttila and Kaski \cite{JunttilaK07}. \cancella{In order to give an anticipation of our results and a final account on our motivations, we report some experiments, taken from Tables \ref{t:res} and \ref{t:res2} and executed on an Apple Mac Pro with 2 Quad Core processors at 2.8 GHz: \begin{compactitem} \item[-] \textsf{pp-16-9} is a $(546\textrm{ vertices},4641\textrm{ edges})$ graph associated to one of the known projective planes of order $16$ (see \cite{RoylePlanes}): \emph{bliss}, which is considerably faster than \emph{nauty} on this graph, takes approximately one hour to canonize it, traversing more than $300$ million nodes of the search tree, which has depth $6$; \emph{Traces} reduces the depth of the search tree down to $3$ and traverses $187$ nodes, only, in $0.39$ seconds; the time spent in group computation is in this case negligible; the size of the automorphism group of the graph is $921,600$; \item[-] \textsf{had-100} is a $(400,20200)$ graph associated to a $100\times100$ Hadamard matrix (see \cite{HadaSloane}): \emph{bliss} takes $4.23$ seconds to canonize \textsf{had-100}, traversing more than $50,000$ nodes of the search tree, which has depth $5$; \emph{Traces} reduces the depth of the search tree down to $2$ and traverses $725$ nodes in $3,20$ seconds; the time spent in group computation is in this case negligible, too; the size of the automorphism group of the graph is $400$; \item[-] while canonizing a complete graph, \emph{Traces} spends almost all the time in group computation; \item[-] the sequence of graphs \textsf{mz-aug2-2x} derives from Miyazaki's construction; \emph{bliss} traverses more than $1$ million nodes to canonize \textsf{mz-aug2-18} (a $(432,684)$ graph), more than $4$ million nodes to canonize \textsf{mz-aug2-20} (a $(480,760)$ graph), more than $16$ million nodes to canonize \textsf{mz-aug2-22} (a $(528,836)$ graph), and so on.
+On its hand, \emph{Traces} traverses $145$ nodes to canonize \textsf{mz-aug2-18}, $161$ nodes to canonize \textsf{mz-aug2-20}, $177$ nodes to canonize \textsf{mz-aug2-22}, a linear sequence. \end{compactitem} } It turns out that, compared to other tools, \emph{Traces} is able to significantly reduce the size of the search space in the case of hard graphs, often by several orders of magnitude.
+When the ratio between sizes of the search spaces is substantial, then \emph{Traces} runs much faster than any other tool; otherwise, their timings are mostly comparable.
+Even better results are obtained in the case of automorphism group computation instead of canonical labeling. \emph{Traces} may be slightly slower than some of the other tools when the associated search spaces are very small, usually when the input graph has a low degree of regularity or a high degree of symmetry.
+This is mainly due to the absence (in the current version) of a refinement procedure specific for sparse graphs.